bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/encoding/encoding.md

 # Encoding

-The Cosmos SDK utilizes two binary wire encoding protocols, [Beacon Chain  Amino](https://github.com/bnb-chain/bnc-go-amino) and [Protocol Buffers](https://developers.google.com/protocol-buffers), where Amino is an object encoding specification.
+The Cosmos SDK utilizes two binary wire encoding protocols, [BNB Beacon Chain  Amino](https://github.com/bnb-chain/bnc-go-amino) and [Protocol Buffers](https://developers.google.com/protocol-buffers), where Amino is an object encoding specification.
 It is a subset of Proto3 with an extension for interface support.
 See the [Proto3 spec](https://developers.google.com/protocol-buffers/docs/proto3) for more information on Proto3, which Amino is largely compatible with (but not with Proto2).